Andrejkf/solution_advanced_lane_finding/report_template.md

 * It would be very good to try other aproaches for *low curvature radius* road lane lines values  like *splines* or *higher  order wavelets generation*.

-*Note for the reader: Thank you very much for taking part of your time reading this document.*
+*Note for the reader: Thank you very much for taking part of your time reading this document, I appreciate it.*

 [//]: # (Image References)